MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-a-see-also-section-to-a-provider-help-topic.md

 1. For each topic in the **SEE ALSO** section, within the `RelatedLinks` element, add a `navigationLink` element.
 Then, within each `navigationLink` element, add one `linkText` element and one `uri` element.
-If you are not using the `uri` element, you can add it as an empty element (\<uri/>).
+If you aren't using the `uri` element, you can add it as an empty element (\<uri/>).

    For example: